raahulahlawat/Docker/Docker_Document.md

 2a6e1526767d  |host     |host     |local a9bd3a5dd0ba  |one      |null     |local

-## To create new Docker Network
+## To create a new Docker Network

 ```
 sudo docker network create -d bridge (network_name)
 ```

- ### To creates a network using the bridge network driver and running a container in the created network:
+ ### To create a network using the bridge network driver and running a container in the created network: